medialize/URI.js/README.md

 url += separator + encodeURIComponent("foo") + "=" + encodeURIComponent("bar");
 ```

-I still can't believe javascript - the f**ing backbone-language of the web - doesn't offer an API for mutating URLs.
-Browsers (Firefox) don't expose the `Location` object (the structure behind window.location).
-Yes, one could think of [decomposed IDL attributes](http://www.whatwg.org/specs/web-apps/current-work/multipage/urls.html#url-decomposition-idl-attributes) as a native URL management library.
-But it relies on the DOM element &lt;a&gt;, it's slow and doesn't offer any convenience at all.

-How about a nice, clean and simple API for mutating URIs:
+Things are looking up with [URL](https://developer.mozilla.org/en/docs/Web/API/URL) and the [URL spec](http://url.spec.whatwg.org/) but until we can safely rely on that API, have a look at URI.js for a clean and simple API for mutating URIs:

 ```javascript
 var url = new URI("http://example.org/foo?bar=baz");